What is a Floating Interest Rate?

 For example, interest on a debt may be priced at the six-month LIBOR + 2%.
 This simply means that, at the end of every six months, the rate for the following period will be decided on the basis of the LIBOR at that point plus the 2% spread.
 Floating interest rates may be adjusted quarterly, semi-annually, or annually.

-The following are benefits of a floating interest rate:
+The following are the benefits of a variable interest rate:

 - Generally, floating interest rates are lower compared to the fixed ones, hence, helping in reducing the overall cost of borrowing for the debtor.

 - There is always a chance of unexpected gains.
 With higher risk also comes the prospect of future gains if the interest rate falls.
 The lender may also enjoy unexpected profit if interest rates rise to an unexpectedly high rate over the term of the loan.

 Disadvantages of Floating Interest Rate

 The following are the potential disadvantages of a variable interest rate loan:

 - The interest rate depends largely on market situations which can prove to be dynamic and unpredictable.
 Hence, the interest rate risk may increase to a point that the loan may become difficult to repay.